How to Make the Best Vegan PizzaBillion Vegans Media

 Vegan Pizza Base

-There are also a lot of vegan and gluten-free pizza doughs available for purchase, or you could try making your own.
+Or you could try making your own.
 There’s a plethora of recipes available online, gluten-free or not.
 You can experiment with different thick and thin bases made with quinoa flour, red lentil flour, chickpea flour, or even cauliflower crust, which I highly recommend.

 Raw vegan pizza crust is also a thing, usually made from nuts and seeds.
 There are lots of online recipes available, including this beautiful red pepper and flax crust one.